 Short-form video is the most engaging content on the internet

 Video is the most engaging content on the internet.
 It’s why Instagram is pushing into it and why TikTok remains king of video platform apps; In fact, 95% of TikTok users claim they remember the brands they see in video UGC more than any other content type.
 And it’s just like reading a really good headline — videos are so multi-sensory that people truly engage with them, whether you’re watching product demos or lip-syncing your favorite memes.
-And there’s a secret element to this engagement: because users move around to interact with different videos, brands can reach them wherever their device goes — even if you’ve already captured their attention.
+And there’s a TikTok marketing secret element to this engagement: because users move around to interact with different videos, brands can reach them wherever their device goes — even if you’ve already captured their attention.

 TikTok impressions and engagement rates vastly outperform Instagram

 TikTok has already proven to be the go-to video platform for fun and profit.
-With more than 500 million monthly active users, it’s a powerful choice for social media marketing and advertising campaigns — particularly when it comes to engaging youth audiences.
+With more than 500 million monthly active users, TikTok marketing is a powerful choice for social media and advertising campaigns — particularly when it comes to engaging youth audiences.
 The viral nature of TikTok is largely due to its democratic algorithm; anyone can have an impact on the app with their UGC content, unlike Instagram, where branded posts are prioritized at the expense of true engagement.
 The average engagement rate on TikTok roars above 1,000% whereas on Instagram, it’s a mere 3%.